Oklahoma and the ACA’s Medicaid expansion

 - Oklahoma’s GOP majority continues to reject federal funding to expand Medicaid, so voters took matters into their own hands and passed a ballot initiative to expand Medicaid.

-- Medicaid expansion, as called for in the ACA, takes effect in July, with coverage newly available to non-elderly adults earning up to 138% of the poverty level.
+- Medicaid expansion, as called for in the ACA, takes effect in July, with

 No comments: